izzykriz/cs3020-final-project/README.md

 ### Class functions
 - Encoded function names as <class_name><function_name> to allow repeated function names for different classes
 - Worked on the parser to allow function definitions inside classes

+## Limitations
+- Given a function for class Point named add(). defining a function Pointadd would not be allowed
+- You can only change class values inside a function if you return self.
+Since tuples are immutable in principle, implementing this was unfeasible in the given timeframe.